Click hyperlinked names below to contact that Officer via email:

 Policy and Advocacy Leader

 Linda began her career at the Academy as Manager of Professional Development with CDR in 1999, working with CPE Accredited Providers and recertification/credentialing.
 Linda has been a DPG Manager since 2007, and enjoys working with volunteer leaders.
 Linda has a BA in Urban Studies/Public Policy from DePaul University in Chicago.
 In her spare time, she enjoys traveling, cooking, tennis and volunteering in her community.
 She served on her local high school Board of Education for 8 years, and served on her local H.S.
 Education Foundation devoted to scholarship fundraising.
-Linda enjoys time with her husband, 2 daughters, 2 sons & cat in suburban Oak Lawn, IL, 30 minutes southwest of Chicago.
+Linda enjoys time with her husband, 2 daughters, 2 sons & cat 30 minutes southwest of Chicago.